Increasing water availability in the landscape

 River Råån-The project area is located in western Skåne.
 River Råån The river, which flows into the Öresund, is about 28 kilometers long, of which 4.2 kilometers have Natura 2000 status.

 The river has a moderate biodiversity.
 There are at least eleven known fish species, including river lamprey and eel.
 The project area is also important for birds such as kingfishers, white-tailed godwits, common terns and lesser spotted woodpeckers.
-Mammals such as several bat species and otters are also present.
+Mammals such as several bat species and otter are also present.

 Impacts and problems